Tests and diagnosisBy Mayo Clinic staff

 There are several tests your doctor may order to help confirm whether you have angina:

-- Electrocardiogram (ECG).
+- Electrocardiogram (ECG or EKG).
 Each beat of your heart is triggered by an electrical impulse generated from special cells in your heart.
-An electrocardiogram — also called an ECG or EKG — records these electrical signals as they travel through your heart.
-Your doctor can look for patterns among these heartbeats to see if the blood flow through your heart has been slowed or interrupted or if you are having a heart attack.
+An electrocardiogram these electrical signals as they travel through your heart.
+Your doctor can look for patterns among these heartbeats to see if the blood flow through your heart has been slowed or interrupted or if you're having a heart attack.

 - Stress test.
 Sometimes angina is easier to diagnose when your heart is working harder.
 During a stress test, you exercise by walking on a treadmill or pedaling a stationary bicycle.
 While exercising, your blood pressure is monitored and your ECG readings are watched.
 Other tests also may be conducted while you're undergoing stress testing.
 If you're unable to exercise, you may be given drugs that cause your heart to work harder to simulate exercising.